The best cloud document storage makes it simple and easy to reliably sync and save your files and folders online.

-Here then are the best in cloud document storage solutions.
+Here then are the best cloud document storage providers currently available.

-- We've also highlighted the best cloud storage
+- We've also featured the best cloud backup.

 OneDrive is available for all platforms.
-You need to have a Hotmail or Microsoft account but this is very easy to set up.
+You need to have a Microsoft account but this is very easy to set up.
 Users can collaborate on, share and store documents.